-Author has written 6 stories for Naruto, Dragon Age, and Legend of Zelda.
+Author has written 8 stories for Naruto, Dragon Age, Legend of Zelda, and Arrow.

-Also, this may or may not be of any use to you, but here are some tips for good writing, and not just with fanfiction, that I try and follow (keyword is try):
+This may or may not be of any use to you, but here are some tips for good writing, and not just with fanfiction, that I try and follow (keyword is try):

-When you write, a good rule of thumb is that you want to show your reader what's going on, not tell them.
+A. When you write, a good rule of thumb is that you want to show your reader what's going on, not tell them.
 If someone is mad, instead of saying just that, try showing what indicates that they are mad: what are their eyes, hands, etc. doing?
-"He could read her irritation in the rigid line of her jaw" is a good start, and far better than just, "He could tell she was irritated with him."
-It shows more of the world you are trying to create and paints pictures in your reader's minds.
+"He could read her irritation in the rigid line of her jaw" is a start, and far better than just, "He could tell she was irritated with him."
+It shows more of the world you are trying to create, gives details to characters and paints pictures in your reader's minds.

-Now for plot: plot is one of the most important ways to sell a story: an unbelievable plot or one with a deus ex machina finish hasn't been fun since the Greeks did it over 2,000 years ago.
-Now, it should be mentioned that good writing can make people accept even the craziest of plots, and the world of writing is full of non-absolutes, but here are some good rules for storytelling: 1.
-Come up with your ending before you work on your middle.
-Endings are hard, so get yours working up front.
-2. Discount the 1st thing that comes to mind.
-And the 2nd, 3rd, 4th, 5th – get the obvious out of the way.
-Surprise yourself.
-3. People will believe bad luck a thousand times before they will believe good luck: coincidences to get characters into trouble are great; coincidences to get them out of it are cheating.
+B. Now for plot: plot is one of the most important ways to sell a story: an unbelievable plot or one with a deus ex machina finish hasn't been fun since the Greeks did it over 2,000 years ago.
+Now, it should be mentioned that good writing can make people accept even the craziest of plots, and the world of writing is full of non-absolutes, but here are two good rules for storytelling that you can pick up from Pixar:

-Characters: Make them interesting, give them opinions, round them out and stay away from cliches.
+C. Characters: Make them interesting, give them opinions, round them out and stay away from cliches.
 If you are using someone else's characters, keep them "in-character" - but that doesn't mean you can't test them, challenge them or take them out of their comfort zones.
 The beauty of fanfiction, AU or not, is the ability to work with preexisting worlds and people.
-Don't change them so much that they are unrecognizable can be off-putting for readers who come to see these characters.
+Changing them so much from their canon that they are unrecognizable can be off-putting for readers who come to see these characters.

 Things that will disintegrate your story:

 3. Continuity, continuity, continuity.
 Don't break it with small things like, if she's wearing a skirt one minute, she can't be wearing pants the next, and certainly don't break it with big plot twists.
 This happens naturally, as you forget what you said before, or even more likely, you made a change, but forgot to do it everywhere.
 Happens all the time to good writers.
-So before posting more of your story, if you can't remember, go back and reread your work.
-This will also help with typoes, grammar, and spelling.
+So before posting more of your story, if you can't remember, go back and reread your work - again, you can even try doing it aloud.

 I'm an extrovert.